If you’re a ‘Peaky Blinders’ fan, here are 10 other dramas you should watch

 It has the same familial bond that is ever-present throughout Peaky Blinders and shares a lot of the same themes.
 There’s also a chance that a show like Peaky Blinders never would have been made if not for The Sopranos, it being one of the first prestige format television shows, inspiring future shows like Breaking Bad and Mad Men.

 Now in its fourth season, Ozark is one of the most tension-ridden dramas to air in the last five years.
 The Netflix-produced television series stars Jason Bateman and Laura Linney as a couple who wash money for a drug cartel.
-The show introduces more new characters every season than a Pasternak novel and kills off just as many.
+The show introduces almost as many new characters per season as it kills off.
 Again featuring the ongoing thesis of family drama juxtaposed with the world of crime, Ozark focuses on an entire family of money launderers.
 The series also shares the tension that Peaky Blinders has, as there is constantly a feeling that power dynamics could change at any moment on both shows.

 Ozark has another thing in common with Peaky Blinders: this upcoming season will be Ozark‘s last.
 Ozark does not seem to have a movie deal to conclude its story, but if there’s any doubt that Ozark will stick the landing, you need only look at the finales of the last three seasons.